muhamed-droid/Algorithms-and-data-structures/README.md

 This is all about algorithmics.
 Each branch is different task during this course.

-Everything was worked on university online platform.
+Everything was worked on faculty online platform.